dingoskye/can-collection/_changelog/readme.md

 ## Changelog

 ## to do
-- delete brand and cans
+- delete brand and cans (not needed yet)
 - add reviews to cans
 - add user collections to cans
-- add images to cans
+- add images to cans (and brands, maybe users, not needed yet)
+- add image upload function
 - add user authentication
 - admin panel
 - status button for cans (available, not available)